 This bold and piquant dish adds freshness to hearty autumn meals while taking advantage of the season's best produce.
 The texture in a recipe from Food & Wine is important to the overall dish, so make sure to get the right size julienne on the beets.
 To achieve uniform matchsticks that aren't too flimsy or too firm, use a mandoline or shredding tool.
 A food processor with the right attachment blade can also be used for the beets and other shredded vegetables.

 Pumpkin has become one of the season's most anticipated flavors, making appearances in savory curries, pastries and baked goods, and, of course, lattes.
-A recipe from the blog Smitten Kitchen calls for canned pumpkin, which is commonly used in pumpkin recipes and widely available at grocery stores, but substituting fresh pumpkin creates a richer flavor.
+The following recipe calls for canned pumpkin, which is commonly used in pumpkin recipes and widely available at grocery stores, but substituting fresh pumpkin creates a richer flavor.
 Roast it in the oven until soft, remove the flesh from the tough skin, and use the amount specified in the recipe for the muffins.